Refund Abuse & Fraud Signals: Why Payment Platforms Terminate Non-Resident UK Companies

 In most cases, this is not due to obvious fraud.
 Instead, it is the result of risk algorithms identifying patterns that platforms cannot justify supporting.

-• Activity that appears misleading or unsustainable
+• Activity appears misleading or unsustainable.

-👉 This is why even legitimate businesses can face termination.
+These are the reasons why even legitimate businesses can face termination.

 Refund Abuse: The Most Misunderstood Risk